purijatin/njexl_wiki/01-Language-Features.md

 and it returns long.
 Thus it would be wise not to use this over arrays without cross checking the size.
 You see, due to design of Java - the maximum size of any container is MAX_INT.

-## Literals
-These are the data values.
-Generally String and Integers and Floating point numbers.

-### Numbers

-Anything between [0-9] and then +,- appended.
-No hex, please.
-I do not like them.
-May be later.
-Also they can take float, double values.
-A number 0.01 is float.
-A number 0.01d is double.
-And a number 0.01b is BigDecimal.

 ### Strings
 Anything within '...' and "....".
 As usual "\" lets you escape.
 There is another specific one, called curried Literals,